SPAAM-community/AncientMetagenomeDir/docs/using/using.md

 ### Background

 In this simulation, we will imagine we are research working on discovering viral pathogens in past societies.
-We will assume we are a relatively new Ph.D. student, who is still getting comfortable with the commandline.
+We will assume we are a relatively new Ph.D. student, who is still getting comfortable with the command line.
 Therefore, we will prefer graphical user interfaces over command line interaction.

 In this scenario, we can imagine we have discovered some individuals that have preserved historical Variola virus in medieval Norway.